-You can’t run a restaurant without employees, which means that processing payroll is an essential task for restaurant owners, operators, and managers.
-However, calculating, distributing, and double-checking restaurant payroll for your employees is complex, and any errors and non-compliance with government mandates can result in costly fines or taxes for your business.
+Processing payroll is a complicated but essential task for restaurant owners, operators, and managers.
+Calculating, distributing, and managing restaurant payroll for your employees is complex, and any errors and non-compliance with government mandates can result in costly fines or taxes for your business.

 Payroll is one of the most challenging and heavily regulated responsibilities for a restaurant and complying with regulations while accurately completing payroll on time requires dedicated resources.
 For restaurant owners and operators, the first step in understanding your payroll is to familiarize yourself with the basic concepts, regulations, and responsibilities.

 As with every restaurant task, efficiency is key.
 Using the right payroll system and process can dramatically reduce the amount of time you spend every day paying your employees.

 So what should the payroll process be for a restaurant?
 How do restaurants manage payroll?
 This article will walk you through the basics of payroll.
 For a more-detailed look at the process, check out our free guide on mastering restaurant payroll.